 Why didn’t Google do this earlier?
 Well, to be honest, I think it’s because it would’ve been a little bit unfair.
 Back in the day, SSL Certificates were not so easy to obtain and some of them were quite expensive.
 Today, however, almost anyone can secure their website with a free one.
 This means that money won’t really have a say in this.

 Quick Tip: Basic SSL Certificates can be obtained for free.
 If you’re just starting out, don’t spend unnecessary money.
+Keep reading to find out how to get one!

 Another way in which SSL Certificates could affect SEO is related to the user experience.
-Some users might have no clue what’s happening, but others prefer to browse websites that are secure.
+Some internet users might have no clue what’s happening, but others prefer to browse websites that are secure.
 This is where an Extended Validation SSL might come in handy.
 Here’s the difference between a regular, Domain Validated SSL Certificate and a more expensive Extended Validation SSL Certificate.

 Starting with Chrome Version 68 (24th July 2018), the browser now shows the warning Not Secure when you access a website through HTTP.
 Users will now definitely ask themselves more questions when seeing that message instead of just the Information icon.

 Who knows, in the future you’ll probably going to see a red warning, just like the one with invalid SSL certificates.
+That day has not come yet, but it’s probably not far!

-As of May 25th 2018, GDPR has also had a huge impact on websites.
+As of May 25th 2018, GDPR has had a huge impact on websites.
 GDPR specifies that any personal data should be handled securely.
-This forces webmasters that have even the slightest contact form to switch their website from HTTP to HTTPS to ensure the security of their users’ personal data.
+This forces webmasters that have even the smallest contact form to switch their website from HTTP to HTTPS to ensure the security of their users’ personal data.

 How to Switch from HTTP to HTTPS